Phonics and Reading

 Our approach to teaching reading is wide ranging and includes regular group reading sessions, individual reading, library sessions, reading with other classes and children.
 We also use ‘reciprocal reading’ in KS2 and for more able readers in KS1.

-We primarily use the Oxford reading tree scheme with Read at Home, All Aboard, Storyworld, Collins Big Cat, Rigby Star and Word practice books as supplements and enrichment to this.
+We primarily use the Collins Big Cat scheme with Read at Home, All Aboard, Storyworld, Oxford, Rigby Star and Word practice books as supplements and enrichment to this.

 Children are encouraged to read daily at home.

-We follow a letters and sounds framework and all children do a daily phonic session to develop reading, writing and spelling skills from Year R to 2.
-We also use the Jolly Phonics resources to enrich this work.
+We follow the letters and sounds framework supported by the Collins Big Cat scheme and all children do a daily phonic session to develop reading, writing and spelling skills from Year R to 2.

 Children may continue to have small group phonics sessions if they need it in KS2.